 The Land of Dreams and Drought

-In his new book The Dreamt Land: Chasing Water and Dust Across California, author Mark Arax explores the tumultuous history and reality behind the myth of the Golden State.
+In his new book The Dreamt Land: Chasing Water and Dust Across California, author Mark Arax exposes the tumultuous history behind the myth of the Golden State.
+LA Times reporter Diana Marcum and water expert Faith Kearns explore the complex intersections between drought, climate change and life in rural California.
 Can a decades-old distribution system meet the water needs of the future?
 Will redirecting rivers, drilling deeper wells and building higher dams quench California’s demand for water?
-What happens when the next record-breaking drought hits?
+How will California’s robust agricultural economy — one that was built to produce two-thirds of the country’s produce and nuts year-round— survive the next record-breaking drought?

 The Commonwealth Club

 Taube Family Auditorium